| What is a

 Very few incidents of theft occur at hostels, but it is always best not to tempt

 thieves by leaving valuables out in the open.
+What kind of services/amenities do hostels offer?

 Here are examples of what some, but not all, hostels